rust-lang/rust/doc/rust.md

 ### Logging system

-The runtime contains a system for directing [logging expressions](#log-expressions) to a logging console and/or internal logging buffers.
+The runtime contains a system for directing [logging expressions](#logging-expressions) to a logging console and/or internal logging buffers.
 Logging can be enabled per module.

 Logging output is enabled by setting the `RUST_LOG` environment